wagtail/wagtail-live/docs/gsoc_report.md

 ## Talks

-I've been proposed to present the project at the What's New in Wagtail webinar.
+I was asked to present the project at the What's New in Wagtail webinar.
 The recording can be found [here](https://www.youtube.com/watch?v=CQ7Gx8b7ac4).

-I'm also delivering a talk at the [Djangocon US online event](https://2021.djangocon.us/) taking place on October 21-23.
+I'm also delivering a talk at the [Djangocon US conference](https://2021.djangocon.us/), which will take place on October 21-23, 2021.

 ## Feelings

-From technicals skills to soft skills, I've learned a lot in this project.
+From technical skills to soft skills, I've learned a lot in this project.
 To name a few:

-- Django and Wagtail's internals
+- Django and Wagtail internals
 - asynchronous programming
 - websocket protocol
 - pytest